Navigation Is Key

 “People are going to be accessing your website for directions and things like that from their phones,” says Whitt, who also recommends making phone numbers tap-enabled and maps interactive and embedded.

-Add a QR code to your paper invitations to let guests RSVP from their phones, suggests Matt Fiel, senior manager of web and creative at Alegeus LLC.
+Add a QR code to your paper invitations to let guests RSVP from their phones, suggests Matt Fiel, director of marketing and creative at Penrod.

 Stay on Brand